Corowa

-Corowa Cougars compete in the Murray Cup rugby league competition.
+and a rugby league team, the Corowa Cougars, who compete in the Goulburn Murray competition.

 History

-Bangerang
+Indigenous history

-The Aboriginal people from the area are the Bangarang people.
+The Aboriginal people who inhabit the region around Corowa are the Bangarang people.

 The tribe of Indigenous Australians that inhabited the Corowa area were called, in their own language, the Bangerang Tribe.
-The name has various spellings in English, varying all the way from Bandjalang through Panderang to Pinegorine.
+The name has various spellings in English, varying all the way from Bandjalang through Panderang to Pinegorine.The Wiradjuri people also inhabited the area, with one potential theory on how the town came to get its name originating with the Wiradjuri word "corowa", meaning "rocky river crossing", in reference to the nearby Murray River.

 Foord's punt

 John Foord (c.
-1820 – 15 February 1883) "The Emperor of Wahgunyah", settled on the Murray River near the Ovens junction (on the southern side of the river) in the early 1840s.
+1820 – 15 February 1883), "The Emperor of Wahgunyah", settled on the Murray River near the Ovens junction (on the southern side of the river) in the early 1840s.
 In about 1843 Foord and a man named Bould examined the country about the present site of Wahgunyah and recommended it to John Crisp, who was the first European to settle in the area.
 Later Crisp sold his land to John Foord.
-With the development of steamer transport on the Murray River in the mid-1850s, Foord purchased a punt which was brought up to Wahgunyah by the steamer Leichhardt.
-Foord built two extensive warehouses which he let to river navigation companies.
+With the development of steamer transport on the Murray River in the mid-1850s, Foord purchased a punt, which was brought up to Wahgunyah by the steamer Leichhardt.
+Foord built two extensive warehouses, which he let to river navigation companies.
 Traffic was attracted to Foord's punt, leading to the establishment of Corowa township, opposite to Wahgunyah.
-In October 1892, the Corowa railway line opened from Culcairn.
-It closed in January 1989.

 Township development

 Land was surveyed in 1857 at Corowa by Surveyor Adams and the next year the township was proclaimed.
 In September 1859 a meeting was held to consider the erection of a bridge between Wahgunyah and Corowa to replace the punt.
-Construction of a bridge was commenced early in 1861 and the completed structure cost about £8,000.
-The bridge construction was probably privately funded.
+Construction of a bridge was commenced early in 1861.

 Corowa Post Office opened on 1 January 1861.

 In 1861 an Anglican church was built at Corowa on land donated by John Foord.